 The tractor PTO gearbox is permanently lubricated (oil filled) and sealed requiring no scheduled lubrication.
 However, the gearbox oil seals should be checked every 25 hours for indication of oil leaks.
 If evidence of an oil leak is noted, replace the oil seal and relubricate the gearbox.
 The gearbox will need to be removed from the tractor to be serviced.
-Refill with SAE E.P. (extreme pressure) 90W oil until oil level is up to (submerges) horizontal shaft of gearbox (shaft parallel to cover).
+Refill with SAE E.P.
+(Extreme Pressure) 80W-90 (API GL-5) gear lube until level is up to (submerges) horizontal shaft of gearbox (shaft parallel to cover).
 DO NOT overfill.

-NOTE: In case the gearboxes are completely drained of oil, approximately 5 fl. oz.
-(15 cl) of oil per gearbox is required to refill the gear drive assembly.
+NOTE: In case the gearbox is completely drained of oil, approximately 5 fl. oz.
+(15 cl) of oil is required to refill the gearbox.